 Here’s a graphic depiction of advice that probably came from somebody’s dad at around the time Henry Ford started getting some use out of the assembly line: “Never buy the first year of a new model.”
 For a dog’s age, Chevrolet bumped along with its old Colorado design with relatively few complaints.
 2015 comes along with an all-new Colorado and BOOM, through the roof.

 The 2015 model year is definitely going to be pushing our $10,000 cap, but if you’re in the market for a 2WD truck you can probably find something in that range.
 Yet, don’t discount the 2013 and 2012 models.
 The biggest complaints those years involved connecting phones to the UConnect system.

 The Dodge Dakota is a mid-sized pickup that is offered with two interesting engine choices.
 The 3.7-liter V6 engine makes plenty of hay for everyday chores and is quick enough upon acceleration, though the 4.7-liter V8 engine ups the stakes considerably paying off in power when you need it.
-The Dakota boasts the only V8 engine in its class yielding considerable power and torque for a mid-sized pickup.
-Fuel efficiency numbers are not impressive for either engine option, so you will be better served to look for the 230hp V8.
+Like its cousin, the Mitsubishi Raider, once you get into the modern era, the Dakota was a pretty reliable vehicle.